ednakatani/big-data-mapreduce-hadoop3-student/README.md

 Given the aforementioned context, you are in charge of developing a set of solutions that allow the company to answer the following demands:
-1. (Easy) The number of transactions involving Brazil;
+1. (Easy) The number of transactions involving Brazil✅;
-2. (Easy) The number of transactions per year;
+2. (Easy) The number of transactions per year✅;
-3. (Easy) The number of transactions per flow type and year;
+3. (Easy) The number of transactions per flow type and year✅;
 4. (Easy) The average of commodity values per year;
 5. (Easy) The average price of commodities per unit type, year, and category in the export flow in Brazil;